The Deserted Village: Cultural references

 The poem has influenced the production of several notable cultural works.
 In 1825, Goldsmith's great-nephew—also called Oliver Goldsmith—wrote a response to his relative's poem, entitled The Rising Village.

 The first half of line 51 from the poem ("Ill fares the land, to hastening ills a prey") has provided a title to several books and films, including Carey McWilliams's Ill Fares the Land: Migrants and Migratory Labor in the United States (1942) and Ill Fares the Land (2010) by Tony Judt.

-A single line from The Deserted Village is inscribed on the plinth of a statue of Queen Victoria and Prince Albert in Saxon Dress.
+Line 170 (in capitals: "ALLURED TO BRIGHTER WORLDS, AND LED THE WAY") appears inscribed on the plinth of a statue of Queen Victoria and Prince Albert in Saxon dress.
 The marble original with plinth is in the Royal Collection, and a copy of the sculpture is in the National Portrait Gallery in London.
-The words on the plinth are "ALLURED TO BRIGHTER WORLDS, AND LED THE WAY".
+The sculpture memorialises Albert's early death.

 In Ireland the village described in the poem is thought to be Glasson village, near Athlone.
 Signage around the village points out the association with Oliver Goldsmith.
 In American popular culture, and specifically that of Alabama, the poem's first line "Sweet Auburn, Loveliest village of the plain" is the basis for the term "Auburn Plainsman/Plainsmen" which is used to refer to an Auburn University student and is also the source for the name of the University student Newspaper, The Auburn Plainsman.
 Mount Auburn Cemetery in Watertown and Cambridge, Massachusetts, is also named after the village in the poem.
+The suburb of Auburn in Sydney is also named after the village.

 On The Alan Parsons Project's 1984 album Ammonia Avenue, the title track contains the lyrics "And those who came at first to scoff, remained behind to pray, And those who came at first to scoff, remained behind to pray", derived (apparently) from Goldsmith's line "And fools, who came to scoff, remained to pray."

+In Asimov's Foundation series book, "Forward the Foundation," 1993, Emperor Aegis XIV quotes, "Ill fares the land to hastening ills a prey/Where wealth accumulates, and men decay," to the protagonist Hari Seldon.
+Implying that whilst the Empire of their time is in a state of decline, wealthy individuals still exist.